Last Christmas (Doctor Who): Plot

-Continuity

-When the Doctor visits the elderly Clara, he helps her open a Christmas cracker, returning the favour she did for the Eleventh Doctor in "The Time of the Doctor" (2013) when he was too weak to pull a cracker open by himself.

 Production

+The scene where the Doctor visits the elderly Clara and helps her open a Christmas cracker mirrors a scene from "The Time of the Doctor", when he was too weak to pull a cracker open by himself, at the end of life of his previous incarnation.

 Casting

 In September 2014 announcements were made for a number of the guest cast, including Michael Troughton, Nick Frost, Nathan McMullen, Natalie Gumede and Faye Marsay.
 Michael Troughton is the younger son of Patrick Troughton, who played the Second Doctor from 1966 to 1969, and the younger brother of David Troughton, who appeared in The War Games, The Curse of Peladon, and "Midnight".

 There were numerous rumours circulating that the special would be Jenna Coleman's last on the show.
 Coleman and lead writer Steven Moffat remained quiet on the issue and insisted that people watch the episode to see whether she would be continuing into the ninth series.
 During the episode's climax, Clara decides to continue travelling with the Doctor, and Moffat revealed following the episode's airing that Coleman would appear in all of the ninth series.
 According to Moffat, Coleman was "to-ing and fro-ing" over her future in the series before ultimately deciding to continue.

-In a 2018 interview, Moffat confirmed that the script for "Last Christmas" originally contained Clara's exit from the series; Coleman reversed her decision to leave following the first read-through, and the episode's ending was subsequently re-written to allow the character to continue.
+In a 2015 interview, Moffat confirmed that he had initially written two endings for "Last Christmas".
+One of them would be Clara's exit from the show, and in the other she would stay for the next series.
+After Coleman decided to stay, Moffat kept the latter version of the script.
 Marsay's character of Shona was considered by Moffat to be Coleman's replacement as the companion for the ninth series, though nothing was fully formed.
 With Coleman electing to stay on the show, this would mark Marsay's only appearance.
-Elements of Shona were later reworked into the character of Bill Potts, who was the show's companion when Coleman left after series nine.
+Elements of Shona were later reworked into the character of Bill Potts, who was the companion when Coleman left after series nine.

 Filming

 Filming on "Last Christmas" was scheduled to start two weeks after the Series 8 World Tour Promotion.
-Paul Wilmshurst directed the episode.
-The read-through for the episode took place on 3 September 2014, and filming began on 8 September in Cardiff, with Wilmshurst tweeting that it would likely take four weeks to complete.
-Scenes were filmed at Vaendre Hall in the Cardiff suburb of St Mellons.
+Paul Wilmshurst, who had directed two episodes in the previous series, directed the special.
+The read-through for the episode took place on 3 September 2014, and filming began on 8 September in the BBC Roath Lock Studios in Cardiff.
+Scenes set at Clara's house were filmed at Vaendre Hall, a late nineteenth century house in the Cardiff suburb of St Mellons.
+The scenes involving ice plains were filmed in a constructed set in RAF St Athan.
+Filming took approximately four weeks, ending on 3 October.